 - a pre-observation meeting to discuss the target class and goals for the review,

 - a classroom observation or review of the course site,

 - a post-observation meeting to discuss the observer's feedback.

-For Fall 2021 courses, the Classroom Observation Tool can be used to evaluate synchronous teaching (in any of the modalities), and the Online Course Review Tool can be used to evaluate the asynchronous aspects of an instructor's course.
+For Flex In-Person courses, the Classroom Observation Tool can be used to evaluate synchronous teaching (in any of the modalities), and the Online Course Review Tool can be used to evaluate the asynchronous aspects of an instructor's course.